-Export: automatically set blender collision type, draw type, and draw mode on old style (RootCollisionNode named mesh) morrowind collision export
+• Export: automatically set Blender collision type, draw type, and draw mode on old style (RootCollisionNode named mesh) Morrowind collision export

-- Export: complain on unweighted vertices and select them, instead of adding an extra bone (this is a better alternative to the Scene Root.00 "feature" which was pretty frustrating at times when you had to hunt down unweighted vertices) - Export: switched to using Mesh instead of using the deprecated NMesh - Export: fixed frame time bug - Import: removing dummy index does not properly delete the vertex from the mesh (yielding errors in the vertex key data), so reverted back to shift checking algorithm to fix face index order; the vertex order is shifted in place yielding simpler code and faster performance - Import: removed bindMatrix zombies, other minor cleanups - Config: check blender version and raise exception if blender is outdated
+- Export: complain about unweighted vertices and select them, instead of adding an extra bone (this is a better alternative to the Scene Root.00 "feature" which was pretty frustrating at times when you had to hunt down unweighted vertices) - Export: switched to using Mesh instead of using the deprecated NMesh - Export: fixed frame time bug - Import: removing dummy index does not properly delete the vertex from the mesh (yielding errors in the vertex key data), so reverted back to shift checking algorithm to fix face index order; the vertex order is shifted in place yielding simpler code and faster performance - Import: removed bindMatrix zombies, other minor cleanups - Config: check Blender version and raise an exception if Blender is outdated

-- Export: fairly large restructuring of the code, the Python modules are only loaded once - Export: fixed alpha controller export - Export: removed disfunctional material color controller export - Export: added a timer - Export: new option to merge seams between objects, if you separated meshes in different parts then on export often seams could appear between the parts (the better bodies meshes are good examples of this problem), now there is an option to recalculate the normals on seams between objects on export (for better bodies the result is a seamless body on re-export)
+- Export: fairly large restructuring of the code, the Python modules are only loaded once - Export: fixed alpha controller export - · Export: removed disfunctional material color controller export - Export: added a timer - Export: new option to merge seams between objects, if you separated meshes in different parts then on export often seams could appear between the parts (the better bodies meshes are good examples of this problem), now there is an option to recalculate the normals on seams between objects on export (for better bodies the result is a seamless body on re-export)

-- Export: new option to force dds extension of texture paths - · updated hull script for quickly creating bounding spheres
+- · Export: new option to force dds extension of texture paths - updated hull script for quickly creating bounding spheres

-- Export: new padbones option which pads and sorts bones as required by Freedom Force vs. The 3rd Reich - Export: automatic settings for Freedom Force vs. The 3rd Reich - · Export: compacter gui - new script for quickly creating bounding boxes
+- Export: new padbones option which pads and sorts bones as required by Freedom Force vs. The 3rd Reich - Export: automatic settings for Freedom Force vs. The 3rd Reich - Export: compacter GUI - new script for quickly creating bounding boxes

-- Import: trishapes/tristrips of grouping NiNodes are merged on import and the resulting merged mesh is named after the grouping NiNode - Import: 'Tri ' prefix is no longer removed from name - Import: simplified uv import and vertex color import code - Import: fix for import of nifs with trishape/tristrip root - Export: simplified heuristic for naming blocks - Export: raise exception if bone names are not unique - Export: fixed exception when bone name or armature name was very long - Import/Export: support for Morrowind collision shapes using a polyheder bounds shape
+- Import: trishapes/tristrips of grouping NiNodes are merged on import and the resulting merged mesh is named after the grouping NiNode - Import: 'Tri ' prefix is no longer removed from the name - · Import: simplified UV import and vertex color import code - · Import: fix for import of nifs with trishape/tristrip root - Export: a simplified heuristic for naming blocks - Export: raise exception if bone names are not unique - Export: fixed exception when the bone name or armature name was very long - Import/Export: support for Morrowind collision shapes using a polyhedron bounds shape

-- Import: morrowind better skeleton only import for better bodies - Import: morrowind better import for better bodies - Export: make 'Bip01' root node also root of nif tree
+- Import: Morrowind better skeleton only import for better bodies - Import: Morrowind better import for better bodies - Export: make 'Bip01' root node also the root of nif tree

-- Export: mopps for packed shapes - Export: always strip texture paths (except for Morrowind and Oblivion) - Import: shared texture folder detection for CivIV - Import: assume stub has alpha channel if texture was not found and alpha property is present; this will ensure that NiAlphaProperty is written back on export
+- Export: mopps for packed shapes - Export: always strip texture paths (except for Morrowind and Oblivion) - Import: shared texture folder detection for CivIV - Import: assume stub has the alpha channel if the texture was not found and alpha property is present; this will ensure that NiAlphaProperty is written back on export